Largo/file_exists/README.md

 # FileExists

-File.exists? and Dir.exists? were deprecated in Ruby 3.2.
-If you still need these methods. just require this Gem
+File.exists? and Dir.exists? were deprecated a long time ago and removed in Ruby 3.2.
+If you still need these methods just require this Gem

 ## Installation